How is it like to contribute as a volunteer for A Drop in the Ocean?

 A Drop in the Ocean has a particular need for health professionals, craftsmen, people with experience in psychosocial support professionals in maternity and infant care, language teachers, interpreters in Arabic, Persian / Farsi, Dari and Kurdish.
 Most important of all is still a helping hand and a good heart.
 We need you!

-A Drop in the Ocean has no specific requirements for their volunteers, but has there are some wishes:
+A Drop in the Ocean has no specific requirements for their volunteers, but there are some wishes:

 - Can stay at the location for more than ten days